Section Styles inset-image

 -

-Each entry must be:
+Each entry must:

-Written in the English language;
+• Be written in the English language;

-Be no longer than 2,000 words in length (including the title;
+• Be no longer than 2,000 words in length, including the title;

-An original work of which the entrant is the sole author;
+• Be an original work of which the entrant is the sole author;

 -